defold/doc/docs/en/manuals/physics.md

 Choosing between Dynamic or Kinematic objects
 : If you are making a game with a player character (of some sort) that you maneuver through a level, it might seem like a good idea to create the player character as a Dynamic physics object and the world as a Static physics object.
 Player input is then handled by applying various forces on the player object.

   Going down that path is possible, but it is extremely hard to achieve great results.
-Your game controls will likely feel generic—like thousands of other games, since it is implemented the same way on the same physics engine.
+Your game controls will likely feel generic---like thousands of other games, since it is implemented the same way on the same physics engine.
 The problem boils down to the fact that the Box2D physics simulation is a realistic Newtonian simulation whereas a platformer is usually fundamentally different.
-You will therefore have to fight hard to make a Newtonian simulation behave in non-Newtonian fashion.
+You will therefore have to fight hard to make a Newtonian simulation behave in a non-Newtonian fashion.

   One immediate problem is what should happen at edges.
 With a dynamic simulation running, the player physics object (here set up as a box) behaves like a realistic box and will tip over any edges.

   ![Dynamic physics](images/physics/physics_dynamic.png)

   This particular problem can be solved by setting the "Locked Rotation" property in the character's collision object.
-However, the example illustrates the core of the problem which is that the behavior of the character should be under the control of _you_, the designer/programmer and not being directly controlled by a physics simulation over which you have very limited control.
+However, the example illustrates the core of the problem which is that the behavior of the character should be under the control of _you_, the designer/programmer and not be directly controlled by a physics simulation over which you have very limited control.

   So it is highly recommended that you implement your player character as a Kinematic physics object.
 Use the physics engine to detect collisions and deal with collisions and object separations as you need.
-Such an approach will initially require more work, but allows you to really design and fine-tune the player experience into something really good and unique.
+Such an approach will initially require more work, but will allow you to design and fine-tune the player experience into something really good and unique.

 (Some of the graphic assets used are made by Kenney: http://kenney.nl/assets)